EU Licensed4.8/5

 What is naproxen and what is it used for?

-Naproxen is a non-steroidal anti-inflammatory drug (NSAID) that has been in clinical use since 1976.
+Naproxen is a non-steroidal anti-inflammatory drug (NSAID).
+It has been used in medicine since 1976.
+It blocks COX-1 and COX-2 enzymes.
+These enzymes produce prostaglandins.

-- Rheumatoid arthritis and osteoarthritis: naproxen reduces joint pain, swelling and morning stiffness
+• Rheumatoid arthritis and osteoarthritis: It eases joint pain, swelling, and morning stiffness.

-- Ankylosing spondylitis: it helps manage the inflammatory back pain characteristic of this condition
+• Ankylosing spondylitis: It helps manage inflammatory back pain.

-- Period pain (dysmenorrhoea): it is particularly effective because prostaglandins drive uterine cramping
+• Period pain (dysmenorrhoea): It is very effective as prostaglandins cause uterine cramping.

-- Post-surgical and dental pain: commonly used as part of a multimodal analgesia plan
+• Post-surgical and dental pain: It is often part of a pain relief plan.

-Naproxen is available as standard tablets (250 mg and 500 mg), gastro-resistant tablets and a liquid suspension.
+Naproxen comes as standard tablets (250 mg and 500 mg).
+It is also available as gastro-resistant tablets and a liquid.
+Most forms need a prescription in the UK.

 How to get naproxen on the NHS